 Telling is his last day is May 28, but the month ends on the 31st.
 Telling is his tenure ends the day before AMLW.
-And this station –which is back to back fund drives has launched another.
+And this station –which has back to back fund drives has launched another.

 This man is a father and has lost his gainful employment.
-After working wonders at the station previously as Operations Manager then as GM, he was summarily ousted.
+After working wonders at the station previously as Operations Manager, then as GM, he was summarily ousted.
 If you read how he was treated at the link, I hope you will be inspired to sign the petition to support him.
 It’s the least we can do.
 Sign here.